E

 Emotive Ethics without

-Structural Logic > emotional expressiveness.
+Structural Logic > high emotional expressiveness and vivid articulation of feelings